Damsgård Manor: History

-The area surrounding the manor was most likely populated during the Viking era or earlier, but literary evidence shows it was a population center in 1427, listed as church property.
+The area surrounding the manor was most likely populated during the Viking Age or earlier, but literary evidence shows it was a population center in 1427, listed as church property.
 Following the Reformation in 1536, the estate was taken over by the crown and then sold to foreign interests.

 The name is most likely derived from Dam Tønneson, who in 1654 inherited the farm from his father Tønnes Klausson, who in turn received it from Frederick II of Denmark due to his service during the Northern Seven Years' War.
 The oldest sections of the structure, however, are probably from around 1720, when Severin Seehusen (1664-1726) owned the estate.
 At the time, the buildings were painted bright red and green.
 An estimate for the main house from 1731 exists and indicates the general layout of the structure.
 By all accounts, the estate was a year-round farm and a recreational property.

 Joachim Christian Geelmuyden Gyldenkrantz (1730-1795), later knighted Gyldenkrantz, took over the farm in 1769 and quickly began the Rococo construction that exists to this day.
 He also rebuilt the main house to face the maritime approach to Bergen.
 Shortly after Gyldenkrantz died, the property was sold to Herman Didrich Janson, one of the wealthiest men of his time.
 He only completed minor external changes but thoroughly renovated the interior of the houses.
 The Janson family maintained ownership of the estate until 1983, when it was taken over by Vestlandske kunstindustrimuseum, which embarked on a 10-year restoration effort, in collaboration with the Directorate for Cultural Heritage in Norway.
 It was put on the protected list, and Bergen Museum took over the estate.